-Introducing my go to cheesecake recipe, which in my humble opinion, is The Best Cheesecake Ever.
+Introducing my go to cheesecake recipe, this lovely Italian Ricotta Cheesecake, which in my humble opinion, is the best cheesecake ever.
 Like really truly the best kind of the best.

-One of the things I love most about this cheesecake is that it has a rich flavor yet it is not overly heavy or dense.
-It is creamy, fairly light and slightly airy.
-It uses cream cheese, ricotta cheese, and sour cream.
-Incorporating the sour cream gives it a slight citrus-y flavor, making the flavor more well-rounded, and balances out the richness and the creaminess.
+- Incorporating sour cream gives it a slight citrus-y flavor, making the flavor more well-rounded, and balances out the richness and the creaminess.

 What you will need